binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 In production we log to syslog and because of this we do not need the file transport you can see the configured starting on line 30 above in the `default.js` configuration file, so we set it to null as seen on line 6 below in the `prodbox-production.js` file.

 I go into more depth about how we handle syslogs in the VPS chapter under the [Logging and Alerting](#vps-countermeasures-lack-of-visibility-logging-and-alerting) section, where all of our logs including these ones get streamed to an off-site syslog server.
-Whereby, providing an easy aggregation of all system logs into one user interface that DevOpps can watch on their monitoring panels in real-time and can easily go back in time to visit past events.
+Whereby, providing easy aggregation of all system logs into one user interface that DevOpps can watch on their monitoring panels in real-time and can easily go back in time to visit past events.
 This provides excellent visibility as one layer of defence.

 There were also some other [options](http://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-nodejs-apps/) for those using Papertrail as their off-site syslog and aggregation PaaS, but the solutions were not as clean as simply logging to local syslog from your applications and then sending off-site from there.
 Again this is discussed in more depth in the "Logging and Alerting" section in the VPS chapter.